arteklabs/samples-sphinx/docs/sphinx/src/rest.rst

    You refer to the docstring with :py:func:`mod.f`.

 Notice that the function raises an exception ``mod.InvalidArgError``.
-The exception's docstring can be specified in the snippet below:
+The exception's docstring can be specified in the snippet below (it adds the specification to the ``toc``):

 .. py:exception:: mod.InvalidArgError